 How do I signup for E-Billing?

-If you would like to register for E-Billing, start by registering for an online Hydro Ottawa account.
+If you would like to take advantage of E-Billing, start by registering for an online account.
 You will be prompted to enter your account number and customer name exactly as it appears on your Hydro Ottawa bill.
 You will also need to enter a recent bill amount and due date.
 Be sure to have a copy of your most recent bill handy.
-Online registration takes just a few minutes.
+Registration takes just a few minutes.

 How do I cancel my E-Billing registration?